 Due to the nature of the exploration, the itinerary is a guideline and may change in order to maximize wildlife and natural encounters.
 Variations in itinerary and the order of days may occur.

-Transfers and baggage handling between airport/vessel on embark/disembark day; cabin accommodations and meals aboard the ship; most alcoholic beverages; non-alcoholic beverages; entry fees to national parks/preserves; most from-the-vessel adventure activities and equipment; wellness program: hot tub, sauna, fitness equipment, and yoga mats.
+Transfers and baggage handling between airport/vessel on embark/disembark day; cabin accommodations and meals aboard the ship; most alcoholic beverages; non-alcoholic beverages; entry fees to national parks/preserves; most from-the-vessel adventure activities and equipment; rubber boots on loan (limited supply).
 Subject to change without notice.